kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

 The requirements for this project, identified through research detailed in the background section, underpinned the majority of the development process, dictating the features to be implemented and key design decisions.
 Requirements were split into two main categories: Functional Requirements and Non-Functional Requirements.

 Functional Requirements are the features that the application must have, and coinciding with the Kanban methodology, serve as small milestones for the project.
-Non-Functional Requirements are the critical aspects of the application that are not directly related to the features of the application, such as performance and usability, these were considered throughout development.
+Non-Functional Requirements are the critical aspects that are not directly related to the features of the application, such as performance and usability, these were considered throughout development.
 This project also has a set of Optional Functional Requirements, which are features that could be implemented if time allowed.

 _Requirement IDs are used to reference requirements throughout the document, and are formatted as "FRXX" for Functional Requirements, "NFRXX" for Non-Functional Requirements and "OFRXX" for Optional Functional Requirements._